odkr/sortableclasses/README.rst

 ===============

 Makes classes sortable by precedence and priority.
-The order of precedence of classes and their priority is defined de-centrally and at runtime.
+The order of precedence of classes and their priority is defined per class and at runtime.

 Copyright 2016, 2017, 2018 Odin Kroeger